Alex4210987/deepiMessage/README.md

 ## TODO

-- Use deepseek api to answer questions
+- Use deepseek or other LLMs to answer questions
-- Use websearch api
+- Integrate with websearch
 - Set schedules and reminders